- research themes

 - automatic learning by compression.

 The work programme in quantum algorithmics includes the design and analysis of new algorithms in the communication and the ``black box'' model, and development of new tools to establish complexity bounds of such algorithms.
 We plan to test such algorithms collaborating with experimental groups in the USA.
 In reversible computing we develop new reversible simulations that simultaneously use less time and memory than any currently known algorithm.
 In machine learning we continue our work on algorithmic minimal sufficient statistics and minimal description length learning (MDL).
 Applications of algorithmic information theory (aka Kolmogorov complexity) in mathematics and algorithms are investigated and consolidated in a 3rd edition of the related textbook.
-A new research strain (for the moment part of INS4.3) is planned and started in theoretical analysis and applications of computational biology.
+A new research strain is planned and started in theoretical analysis and applications of computational biology.
 In particular in sequencing, analyzing genomic material in secondary and tertiary structure.

 Some former group members